GrinonBarrett/Taksidos/Core Rules/3=Equipment/5=Exotic Items.md

 For an hour after this potion's effect ends, the imbiber suffers a -1 to all [Fort] checks and saves.

 **Panacea**, $18,000, .7 lb.
 This concoction requires 3 whole rounds to finish. _It recovers your most recent wound immediately.
-For the next 6 hours, at the end of each hour, the imbiber may make a [Fort] check with a DV equal 20 + the number of current wounds to recover their most recent wound.
+For the next 6 hours, at the end of each hour, the imbiber may make a [Fort] check with a DV equal to 16 + the number of current wounds to recover their most recent wound.
 Additionally, during this time, the imbiber gains a +1 bonus to all [Fort] saves and all forms of toxic attack against the imbiber have disadvantage_.

 **Potion of Greatness**, $1,000, .5 lb.
 This concoction requires 2 whole rounds to drink.
 Once consumed, the user gains the following benefits for the next hour;